 - Coating processes applied easier due to the smooth surface

-We extended our services to include forging where there is a requirement for very high integrity parts of a simple design.
+As a forging company, we extend our services to include forging where there is a requirement for very high integrity parts of a simple design.
 The process is capable and our services include to the following:

 - Materials include stainless, carbon steel alloys, aluminium and titanium